 - Retraining with refreshed data and updated labeling policy.

-- Feature engineering updates to handle new categories, new language, or new behaviors.
+- Feature updates to handle new categories/language/behaviors.

-- Calibration refresh if score distributions changed.
+- Calibration refresh if score distributions moved.

-8.4 Long-term reliability improvements (weeks)
+8.4 Long-term improvements (weeks)

-- improve monitoring dashboards and alert routing,
+- improve dashboards and alert routing,

-- introduce scheduled retraining plus drift-triggered retraining,
+- combine scheduled retraining with drift-triggered retraining,

 Treat rollback as a feature

 If you cannot roll back quickly, you do not have a reliable ML system.
-Version your model artifacts, keep the serving stack compatible, and practice rollback as part of release engineering.
+Version model artifacts, keep the serving stack compatible, and practice rollback as part of release engineering.

-9.1 Prompt drift
+9.1 Prompt drift (prompts are code)

 - system prompt changes,